JulioMontesinos/Online-Code-Courses-Platform/db/test_users.md

 | emma@gmail.com      |   12345   | Student       |
 | lucia@gmail.com     |   12345   | Teacher       |

+**Note:**
-**Note:** This file contains test data and should not be used in a real production environment.
+- This file contains test data and should not be used in a real production environment.
+- If a user is created through the application, the password will be encrypted and not visible under any circumstances.